Dynamics365/dynamics365.github.io/2019-12-16-consuming-dynamics-365-finance-and-operations-odata-services-from-net/index.md

 If you save the ODataClient.tt file, it will generate Odata proxies and classes.
 From PU12 onward, there are so many entities so you will get an error after compiling

-Combined length of user strings used by the program exceeds allowed limit.
-Try to decrease use of string literals.
+`Combined length of user strings used by the program exceeds allowed limit.
+Try to decrease use of string literals.`
-{:.error}

 There are 2 ways to fix it